bruno-ponne/coding-the-past/_posts/2023-05-15-Z-score-in-R.md

 ## 2. Calculating Z score in R

 Implementing the Z score formula in R is quite straightforward.
-To reuse code, we will create a function called `calculate_z` using the `mean` and `sd` base functions to calculate Z.
+To reuse code, we will create a function called `calculate_z` using the `mean` and `sd` base functions to calculate Z. `sd` calculates the standard deviation in R.

 <br>